 - Addressing the breach of fiduciary duty

-A Will Contest is a dispute or proceeding (as a trial) begun by one who objects to probate of a will on the ground that it is invalid.
+A will contest is a dispute or proceeding (as a trial) begun by one who objects to the probate of a will on the ground that it is invalid.

 If you are concerned that your loved one was unduly influenced or not competent when writing his/her will, the will can be contested.

-We sincerely hope that you do not have to engage in estate litigation or a will contest.
-However, if you suspect abuse or waste of an estate, contact an attorney.
+We sincerely hope that you do not have to engage in estate litigation or a will contest of any kind following the death of a loved one.
+However, if you suspect abuse or waste of an estate, the skilled attorneys at Vinsko & Associates, P.C., are ready to assist you.
 Never go to court alone, especially during a fraught time such as this.